 Once you have accounts on these social media sites, be sure to use them.
 By staying active you develop an audience and interact with them.
 This increases your influence and reputation.
 So send out regular tweets, be active on Facebook, and share visuals on Pinterest.

-Yelp is one of the most popular review sites on the Internet.
+Google My Business is one of the most popular review platforms on the Internet.
 If you own a business – especially a small, local business – encourage your customers to write positive reviews for you there.
 Ask them to be positive, but honest.
 If the review is filled with superlatives and over-the-top raves, it can actually work against you.

 Monitor your online reputation